JosephVC/Django_OCR_backend/README.md

 Ensure your `ALLOWED_HOSTS` settings allow `localhost` in addition to `.herokuapp.com`.
 Also make sure to set `DEBUG` to `True` as you are not running the app in production.

 ### Start Up the Front End
 Run `npm start` from within the front end repo that was just cloned.
+If you followed the above directions, your front end should be pointing to the local back end server rather than the deployed version.

+### Start Up the Back End
+Type `python manage.py runserver` within the [back end repo](https://github.com/JosephVC/Django_OCR_backend) to start the back end server.
+If you followed the above directions, your back end server should be free to talk to the front end.